The Stonnall Tree at Grove Hill

 What happened to the grove?

-This process took place probably over several hundred years and, indeed, we can detect a transitional phase from one of the OS maps: in the 1883 edition, it appears that there was still one representative of the original grove still in place a few yards away from the present beech tree (see fig 3).
+This process took place probably over several decades and, indeed, we can detect a transitional phase from one of the OS maps: in the 1883 edition, it appears that there was still one representative of the original grove still in place a few yards away from the present beech tree (see fig 3).

 The single tree under threat of removal or damage

 About 50 years after the disappearance of the last remnant of the grove, a Grove Hill landowner and farmer reportedly intended to "plough up" the Grove Hill feature.
 Whether the target of this plan was merely the grassy knoll or, indeed, the whole thing including the tree is unclear, but unsurprisingly, this caused considerable local consternation, controversy and news coverage.

 Landowner-farmer, Mr Sam Ikin, made clear publicly his intentions, apparently shortly after he had purchased the Manor Farm estate, which included the Grove Hill field, in 1945.

 By the way, it has been suggested by Val Powell that he was dissuaded from this course of action by Harry Jones of Primrose Cottage in Footherley Lane, Footherley.

 This abandoned plan is really only worthy of mention because of what happened afterwards.

 Following Mr Ikin's decision not to proceed, a response in the form of a letter was published in the Walsall Observer.
 It was written by Mr J W Poxon of 104, Lichfield Road, Walsall Wood and was collected by Stonnall history activist, Eric Fisher, in the 1970s.

 "I was very interested in the article in last week's Observer on the mystery of Grove Hill, Stonnall and I am pleased that Mr Ikin has decided not to plough it up.
 Without doubt it has a history.